3.0 Community Life

 - Students are expected to be fully acquainted with all published policies and will be held responsible for compliance with them.

-- Suspend the student immediately for a period of time deemed appropriate for the misconduct;
+- Suspend the student immediately for a period of time deemed appropriate for the misconduct, or

-3.1.2 Appeals: If a student believes that disciplinary action by the Office of the Dean is unwarranted, he or she may file a formal complaint with the Seminary’s Appeals/Grievance Committee.
-(See Grievance Procedures, Appendix B.)
+If a student believes that disciplinary action by the Office of the Dean is unwarranted, he or she may file a formal complaint with the Seminary’s Student Complaint and Advisory Committee.
+(See Appendix B: Student Complaint and Advisory Committee Policy & Procedure.)

-3.1.3 Readmission: Any student dismissed for non-academic reasons or under permanent suspension may not apply for re-admission to the Seminary for a period of two full years from the date of dismissal.
-Additional policy information related to student conduct can be found in Section 5.0, Academic Policies and Procedures
+Any student dismissed for non-academic reasons or under permanent suspension may not apply for re-admission to the Seminary for a period of two full years from the date of dismissal.
+Procedures for readmission are described in Student Handbook section 5.7.5, Application for Re-Admission after Academic Dismissal.

-3.3 Discrimination and Harassment Policy: The Seminary does not accept or tolerate harassment or discrimination in any form on its campus, in its courses, or in any campus setting related to the Seminary.
-(See policies in Appendices C and D).
+The Seminary does not accept or tolerate harassment, discrimination, misconduct, or sexual violence in any form on its campus, in its courses, or in other settings directly related to the Seminary.
+(See policies in Appendix C: Title IX Policy and Grievance Procedures: Sexual Harassment, Discrimination, Sexual Misconduct; Appendix D: Policy Statement on Racial Discrimination/Harassment; Appendix F: Polity Statement on AIDS/HIV; Appendix G: Whistleblower and Anti-Retaliation Policy).

-3.4 Language Issues: Persons to whom this policy applies include the administration, faculty, staff, mentors, trustees, and students of Lexington Theological Seminary.
-All affected parties are strongly urged to study the policy: Language Issues (Appendix H).
+Persons to whom this policy applies include the administration, faculty, staff, mentors, trustees, and students of Lexington Theological Seminary.
+All affected parties are strongly urged to study the policy Appendix H: Language Issues.
 This document expands upon the theological and practical implementation of just language policies at Lexington Theological Seminary.

-3.4.1 Just Language Statement: Lexington Theological Seminary’s mission is to train women and men to be leaders of the church.
-To that end, the administration, faculty, staff, and students covenant together to strive for both our written and spoken language to reflect the equality of the people of God and to maintain the mystery of God.
-“Just Language – language that reflects our changing consciousness about God, the universe, ourselves, class, gender relations, race, disabilities, and violence – is essential if we are to overcome injustices and hatred that obstruct peace, equality, and harmony for which we long.”
+Lexington Theological Seminary’s mission is to train men and women to be leaders of the church.
+To that end, the administration, faculty, staff, and students covenant together to strive for both our written and spoken language, to reflect the equality of the people of God, and to maintain the mystery of God.
+“Just Language – language that reflects our changing consciousness about God, the universe, ourselves, class, gender relations, race, disabilities, and violence – is essential if we are to overcome injustices and hatred that obstruct peace, equality, and harmony for which we long.”1

 Students, faculty, and staff members who choose to use exclusive language for people or who choose to use God-language of one specific gender only (thus choosing not to follow these recommendations) may be informed by any member of the community about the effect their usage has on others.
 Such reminders are generally most effective in private conversation.

-3.5 Illicit Drugs, Alcohol, Tobacco, and Firearms Policy: The possession, sale, or use of alcoholic beverages is prohibited on campus and all Seminary-sponsored academic, cultural, or social events unless specifically authorized by the President of Lexington Theological Seminary.
-No smoking or use of tobacco in any form is allowed inside Seminary-owned buildings or at public gatherings of the community.
-Proper receptacles are located at entrances to Seminary buildings in order that smokers may properly extinguish and discard smoking materials.
+The possession, sale, or use of alcoholic beverages is prohibited on campus and all Seminary-sponsored academic, cultural, or social events unless specifically authorized by the President of Lexington Theological Seminary.
+No smoking or use of tobacco in any form, including e-cigarettes, is allowed inside Seminary facilities or at public gatherings of the seminary community.

-All Seminary members are prohibited from unlawful possession, use, dispensation, distribution, or manufacture of illicit drugs on Seminary property, on Seminary business, or at Seminary-sponsored activities.
-(See Illicit Drugs, Alcohol, Tobacco, and Firearms Policy: Appendix E for the full policy).
+All Seminary members are prohibited from unlawful possession, use, dispensation, distribution, or manufacture of illicit drugs at Seminary facilities, on Seminary business, or at Seminary-sponsored activities.

-3.7 Students with Disabilities: The Seminary complies with the Americans with Disabilities Act and with Section 504 of the Rehabilitation Act of 1973 regarding students with disabilities.
-No otherwise qualified individual shall be denied access to or participation in the services, programs, and activities on the Seminary solely on the basis of a disability.
-The Seminary shall provide reasonable accommodations for each eligible student who has a physical or mental impairment, or is regarded as having such impairment.
+The Seminary complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 regarding students with disabilities.
+No otherwise qualified individual shall be denied access to or participation in the services, programs, and activities of the Seminary solely on the basis of a disability.
+The Seminary shall provide reasonable accommodations for each eligible student who has a physical or mental impairment or is regarded as having such impairment.

-Issuance by a qualified professional (must include the evaluator’s name, title, credentials, license number, signature and date of evaluation on letterhead stationary);
+- Issuance by a qualified professional (must include the evaluator’s name, title, credentials, license number, signature, and date of evaluation on letterhead stationery);

 - Provision of a diagnostic statement identifying the disability and the date of the original diagnosis and including a description of the diagnostic criteria and/or diagnostic tests used;